tsg-iitkgp/OnBoarding/Posts/TechCoordiFB.md

 > Deadline: 11:59 PM, 16th of August 2021.

-> For more information regarding the same, contact Praneeth Reddy Kolanu or mail at tech.coordi@iitkgp.ac.in
+> For more information regarding the same, contact Praneeth Reddy Kolanu or mail at tech.coordi@iitkgp.ac.in with the subject line `Query: TechCoordi Selections 2022-2023`

 NOTE: Once the deadline of the CV submission is over, send a mail (use last year template) to all the submissions.